 Step 5: Cook the Pancakes

 Pour about 1/4 cup of batter onto the griddle for each pancake.
 Cook for 2-3 minutes, or until bubbles form on the surface and the edges look set.
-Flip and cook for an additional 1-2 minutes until golden brown and cooked through.
+The tops of the pancakes should also start looking more dull and matte rather than shiny.
+Flip and cook for an additional 30 seconds- 1 minute, until golden brown and cooked through.

 Step 6: Serve and Enjoy